Herman rings of meromorphic maps with an omitted value: Proofs of the Results

-If $H_m$ encloses a pre-image $w_{-1}$ of $w$ then $H_{m+1}$ encloses $w$ as well as $O_f$ and therefore $B(H_m) \bigcap O_f \neq \emptyset$.
-This is already shown to be impossible. \end{proof} \begin{remark}Above Lemma implies that both the forward image and the periodic pre-image of any $H_{m}$ is in nests different from the one enclosing $w$. \end{remark} Now we present the main result, an easy-to-verify criteria for non-existence of Herman rings for functions with a single pole. \begin{theorem} If $f \in M_o$ has only one pole then $f$ has no Herman ring. \end{theorem} \begin{proof} Suppose that $H$ is a $p$-periodic Herman ring of $f$.
-Then some $H_i$ encloses a pole, say $w$ by Lemma~\ref{general1}.
-Let all such Herman rings be enumerated as $\{H_{i_j} \}_{j=1}^{n}$.
+If $H_m$ surrounds a pre-image $w_{-1}$ of $w$ then $H_{m+1}$ surrounds $w$ as well as $O_f$ and therefore $B(H_m) \bigcap O_f \neq \emptyset$.
+This is already shown to be impossible. \end{proof} \begin{remark} The lemma above implies that both the forward image and the periodic pre-image of any $H_{m}$ are in nests different from the one surrounding $w$. \end{remark} \begin{proof}[Proof of Theorem~\ref{onepole-no HR}] Suppose that $H$ is a $p$-periodic Herman ring of $f$.
+Then some $H_i$ surrounds a pole, say $w$ by Lemma~\ref{general1}.
+Let all such Herman rings be enumerated as $\{H_{i_k} \}_{k=1}^{n}$.
 Also, let $H_{i_1}$ be the innermost and $H_{i_n}$ be the outermost ring with respect to $w$.
-Note that each $H_{i_j +1}$ encloses $O_f$ by Lemma~\ref{general1}.
+Note that each $H_{i_k +1}$ surrounds $O_f$ by Lemma~\ref{general1}.
 By Lemma~\ref{maximalring}, none of the omitted values lie in $B(H_{i_n})$.
-Therefore, each of $\{H_{i_j +1} \}_{j=1}^{n}$ is in a maximal nest different from the one containing $H_{i_j}$s.
-Let $m$ be the least natural number such that $H_{{i_n}+1+m}$ encloses a pole.
+Therefore, each of $\{H_{i_k +1} \}_{k=1}^{n}$ is in an $H-$maximal nest not containing any $H_{i_k}, k=1,~2,~...,~n$.
+Let $m$ be the smallest natural number such that $H_{{i_n}+1+m}$, the Herman ring containing $f^{m}(H_{i_{n} +1})$ surrounds a pole.
 This pole is none other than $w$ by our assumption.
 Consequently $H_{{i_n}+1+m}=H_{i_j}$ for some $j$.
-This $j$ can only be $1$, otherwise there will be at least $n+1$ Herman rings enclosing $w$ which is not true.
+This $j$ can only be $1$, otherwise there will be at least $n+1$ Herman rings surrounding $w$ which is not true.
 Thus $H_{{i_n}+1+m}=H_{i_1}$ and consequently $H_{{i_1}+1+m} =H_{{i_n}}$.
 Note that $p=2(m+1)$.
 Consider a non-contractible $f^{p}$-invariant Jordan curve $\gamma_1$ in $H_{i_1}$.
 Then $\gamma_{m+1}=f^{m+1}(\gamma_1)$ is also a non-contractible Jordan curve in $H_{i_n}$ and $f^{m+1}(\gamma_{m+1})=\gamma_1$.
 The map $f^{m+1}$ takes the region bounded by these two curves $\gamma_{m+1}$ and $\gamma_{1}$ conformally onto itself.
 This is not possible if $n >1$ as this region intersects the Julia set.
 But by Lemma~\ref{even}, $n=1$ is not possible.
-This contradiction completes the proof. \end{proof} \begin{remark} If a function in $M_o$ has more than one pole but only one simply bounded pole then it does not have any Herman ring. \end{remark} \begin{example} For each entire map $g$ and non-zero complex number $z_0$, the map $f(z)= \frac{e^{g(z)}}{(z-z_0)^k}$ is meromorphic with only a single pole $z_0$ which is different from its omitted value.
-By the above theorem, it has no Herman ring. \end{example} Here is a result that follows from the arguments used in Lemma~\ref{maximalring} and Lemma~\ref{even}. \begin{theorem} For a Herman ring $H$ of a function in $M_o$, if there are only two $H$-maximal nests, one of which consists of only one ring and the other is strictly nested, then $H$ is odd periodic.\end{theorem} \begin{proof}
+This contradiction completes the proof. \end{proof} \begin{remark} If a function belonging to $M_o$ has more than one pole but only one single separated pole then it does not have any Herman ring. \end{remark} Now we present the proof of Theorem~\ref{oddperiodic}. \begin{proof}[Proof of Theorem~\ref{oddperiodic}] If there are only two $H$-maximal nests and one of them consists of only one ring then the other, we call it bigger, surrounds $O_f$ in one of its innermost ring by Lemma~\ref{O_f in innermost}(4).
+There are at most two $H-$relevant poles by Lemma~\ref{relevantpoles<maximalnests}.
+It follows from Lemma~\ref{even} that the number of $H-$relevant poles is at least two.
+Hence, there are exactly two $H-$relevant poles.
+However, there cannot be two poles surrounded by a single Herman ring by Lemma~\ref{one-one}.
+Therefore, there is a pole $w$ surrounded by the outermost ring of the bigger nest.
+Suppose that this pole and $O_f$ are separated by at least two rings, say $H^1$ and $H^2$.
+None of these rings surrounds any pole which gives that neither $f(H^1)$ nor $f(H^2)$ surrounds $O_f$.
+Since each ring in the bigger nest surrounds $O_f$ it follows that $f(H^1)$ and $f(H^2)$ are in an $H-$maximal nest which is different from the bigger nest and has more than one ring.
+However this is not possible.
+Therefore, the pole $w$ and $O_f$ are separated by only one ring of the bigger nest.
+All rings of the bigger nest except the innermost surrounds $w$ since the bigger nest is strictly nested.
+The single ring of the other nest also surrounds a pole making the total number of rings surrounding some pole even.
+Thus there are odd number of rings in the cycle containing $H$ proving that $H$ is odd periodic.